LakeHub-Academy/fika-safe/README.md

 - change directory to sacco create `.env` file in sacco root folder add `API_KEY` and assign it your mongodb url, add `AT_KEY` and assign it your Africastalking sms API
 - install the dependencies by running `npm install` in your terminal
 - Run `npm start`start your express server.
 You can now view the app by navigating to `http://localhost:5000` in your browser.
+- use postman to register as Application's Admin to enable you to login to the Appliction
+- in postman send a post request to localhost:5000/users/admin either send the data using x-www-form-urlencoded or in form of JSON data

 # Contributors